hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 The node software combines these services to achieve TSS by setting the binary strings in the `HistoryService` proof for each roster to the concatenation of two items:
 1. The verification key computed by the `HintsService` for that roster.
-2. The minimum trustable threshold weight that must be presented to a verifier along with a signature for this verification key. **Important:** This means 1/3 of the total weight in the roster, which is _not_ necessarily 1/3 of 50B HBAR (unless all HBAR were in fact staked to nodes in the roster).
+2. The minimum threshold weight that a verifier should accept for a signature by this verification key.
+(This will 1/3 of the total weight in the roster, which is _not_ necessarily 1/3 of 50B HBAR---unless all HBAR were, in fact, staked to nodes in the roster).

 Despite their separate responsibilities, both the `HintsService` and `HistoryService` share a high-level design that we call the `RosterCompanionService`.
 This abstraction is a service whose goal is to derive some **primary state** for